Mitrawsm/cappuccino/SOLUTION.md

 - **Personal Expression:** To create a static flutter app.
 I experimented with stateful widgets and generated a homepage with Gesture onTap that leads to the static cappuccino page.
 There also a stateful back arrow that leads back to my homepage.

-- **GitHub:** I commit my entire project all at once as I have poor github skills but presently working to proficient in it.
+- **GitHub:** I commit my entire project all at once as I have poor github skills but presently working to be proficient in it.

 ## Features